Land that dream job

-Lots of people think they must ask a question at the end of an interview, but if the interviewers have been comprehensive in their explanation, then you might not have questions.
-This is fine - don’t feel like you must think of something, but equally, make the most of this opportunity to discuss anything you’re unsure about.
+Lots of people think they must ask a question at the end of an interview, but if the interviewers have been comprehensive in their explanation, or there have been opportunities to ask questions throughout the interview, you might not have any left at the end.
+This is fine - don’t feel like you must think of something, but equally, make the most of this opportunity to discuss or clarify anything you’re unsure about.

-Here’s some of the questions we regularly get asked at the end of an interview:
+Here are some of the questions we regularly get asked at the end of an interview

-- What do you like most about working for *insert company name here*?
+- What do you like most about working for Admiral?

 - Would you like me to expand upon any of my answers or examples?